baldurk/renderdoc/docs/CONTRIBUTING/Dependencies.md

 brew link qt5 --force
 ```

+You will also need `autotools`.
+That is usually available by default but might need to be explicitly installed with `brew install autotools`.

 ## Android

 To build for Android, you must download components of the Android SDK, the Android NDK, and Java Development Kit.